Metrist-Software/product-docs/docs/agent-overview.md

 * *On-premises*, or "on-prem", designates code that runs on customer owned or operated infrastructure and under a customer's control.
 While "on-prem" classically meant "at customer owned sites" like offices, factories and warehouses, we include any cloud infrastructure and co-location sites as well.
-* *Shared code* is the code that Canary Monitoring shares with customers under NDA.
+* *Shared code* is the code that Metrist shares with customers under NDA.
 We share this code so that customers can verify the safety of our code, create their own builds, and make their own extensions.
-All code that Canary Monitoring expects customers to run on-premises is shared.
+All code that Metrist expects customers to run on-premises is shared.
-* *Canary back-end* is the term we will use for systems that are operated by Canary Monitoring on its infrastructure.
+* *Metrist back-end* is the term we will use for systems that are operated by Metrist on its infrastructure.
 * *Monitor* is a process that actively assesses the availability and performance of an API, usually a vendor's API.